Friday 2 February 2018

 As I researched and dug deeper, I found quite a number of census records for him over a very long period of time.
 These records helped me put together a rough outline of his movements and profession from the age of 25.
 I was then able to build a picture of a man I didn't have the opportunity to get to know well.

-The census record for 1912 shows James was still living in Toowoomba, his birthplace, at the Southern Hotel on Ruthven Street.
+The census record for 1912 confirmed that James was still living in Toowoomba, his birthplace, and living at the Southern Hotel on Ruthven Street.
 That was the second hotel run by his mother, Bridget.
 She had re-married many years before this, and was now Bridget O'Brien.

 Ruthven Street, Toowoomba, circa 1910